nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 * [Primary Care Support England](https://pcse.england.nhs.uk/)

-* Subsidiary/Third party software/system suppliers, for example DocMan or Apollo Scan for document scanning and management
+* Subsidiary/Third party software/system suppliers.
+For example, DocMan or Apollo Scan for document scanning and management

 __Give notice to them of your system change__.
 The notice period required will vary, for example, the Electronic Prescription Service may require 5 weeks, whereas another may require 5 days.